-The most important part of personal knowledge management (PKM), in my opinion, is the need for active sense-making.
+The most important part of personal knowledge mastery (PKM), in my opinion, is the need for active sense-making.
 Merely seeking and sharing information does little other than create more noise online.
 Sense-making takes time, discipline, and effort.

 One strength of PKM is the “manual” nature of sense-making activities.
 The act of writing a blog post, a tweet, or an annotation on a social bookmark all force you to think a bit more than clicking once and filing it to an automated system.
 Other sense-making routines, like my weekly review of Twitter favourites and creating Friday’s Finds, can encourage reflection and reinforce learning.